-Although the System remains safe and financially sound, these are difficult times.
-Agriculture and rural communities are being challenged by considerable uncertainty, rapidly changing market conditions, and significant business disruptions.
-During times like these, the System's mission to provide reliable credit and related services in support of agriculture and rural America becomes more important than ever.
-System institutions are well-positioned to work with borrowers to develop appropriate action plans to meet funding and liquidity needs.
-This may include loan modifications for borrowers impacted by COVID-19.
+Although the U.S economy is recovering, challenges remain for 2021.
+For U.S. farmers and ranchers, volatile market conditions, rising input costs, price uncertainty, and adverse weather conditions represent significant risks for certain agricultural sectors and geographic regions.
+In times like these, the System's mission to provide reliable credit and related services in support of agriculture and rural America becomes more important than ever.
+Fortunately, System institutions are well-positioned to work with borrowers to meet funding and liquidity needs.